In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 The forest has quite a mysterious, ethereal feel, and here’s what you can expect when you venture into its depths:

-Ancient Ecosystem
+Ancient ecosystem

-Laurisilva, which means “laurel forest,” is a prehistoric subtropical rainforest that has survived for millions of years.
+Laurissilva, which means “laurel forest,” is a prehistoric subtropical rainforest that has survived for millions of years.
 It’s a living relic from a time when dinosaurs roamed the Earth.
 A great place to see the forest is Ribeiro Frio.

-Unique Flora
+Unique flora

-Within the Laurisilva forest, you’ll encounter a diverse range of plant species, many of which are found nowhere else on Earth.
+Within the Laurissilva forest, you’ll encounter a diverse range of plant species, many of which are found nowhere else on Earth.
 Look for laurel trees, mosses, ferns, and a variety of endemic plants that thrive in the cool, misty environment.

-Hiking Trails
+Hiking trails

 Hiking is one of the most popular things to do on Madeira island.
-There are an extensive network of hiking trails that wind through the Laurisilva forest.
+There are an extensive network of hiking trails that wind through the Laurissilva forest.
 Some popular routes include the Levada walks, which take you along centuries-old irrigation channels, and the Rabaçal Nature Reserve trails, leading you through dramatic waterfalls and dense greenery.
 See my Levada Moinho hiking experience.

 Birdwatching